Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M04L06_Building_Canvas_Applications.md

     ;UpdateContext({ShowResults:true})

 1. Select **Answer4Selected** checkbox of the **assessmentQuestionList**.

 2. Select the **Fill** property of **Answer4Selected** and set it to the snippet below.
-This snippet will
+This snippet will:

-3. Set the Fill Color to White if ShowResults is false.
+        - Set the Fill Color to White if ShowResults is false.

-4. Set the Fill Color to Red id ShowResults is true, the checkbox is check, and the Points value is less than 0.
+    - Set the Fill Color to Red id ShowResults is true, the checkbox is check, and the Points value is less than 0.

-5. Set the Fill Color to Green id ShowResults is true, the checkbox is check, and the Points value is more than 0.
+    - Set the Fill Color to Green id ShowResults is true, the checkbox is check, and the Points value is more than 0.

     If(ShowResults, If(answer4Selected.Value = true && ThisItem.'Answer 4 Points' \>
     0, Green, If(answer4Selected.Value = false, White, Red)), White)

 1. Select the **Fill** property of **Answer3Selected** checkbox and set to the snippet below.

     If(ShowResults, If(answer3Selected.Value = true && ThisItem.'Answer 3 Points' \>
     0, Green, If(answer3Selected.Value = false, White, Red)), White)

 1. Select the **Fill** property of **Answer2Selected** checkbox and set to the snippet below.

     If(ShowResults, If(answer2Selected.Value = true && ThisItem.'Answer 2 Points' \>
     0, Green, If(answer2Selected.Value = false, White, Red)), White)

 1. Select the **Fill** property of **Answer1Selected** checkbox and set to the snippet below.

     If(ShowResults, If(answer1Selected.Value = true && ThisItem.'Answer 1 Points' \>
     0, Green, If(answer1Selected.Value = false, White, Red)), White)

 ### Task 2 – Disable/Enable Button